 You begin by creating rules to define sensitive content that should be protected.
 For example, Google Drive has predefined classifiers for commonly entered data such as social security numbers, credit card numbers, bank account numbers, and phone numbers.

 Alternatively, you can use a rule template or create your custom rules from scratch.
 You’ll also need to define actions for when a rule is violated.
 These actions may include warning end users, sending you an alert, or blocking externally shared links.

 Next, DLP scans Google Drive files to detect rule violations.
 Then, it enforces the actions that you defined.
 Finally, DLP alerts you of any DLP rule violations.
 This system is designed to provide admins with better control over the organization’s data.
 It also adds an extra layer of safety besides the basic Google Drive encryption and other data security measures.

-To recap, here is the process Google Drive DLP:
+To recap, here is the process of Google Drive DLP:

-- You (or the shared drive owner) creates rules to clearly define what data needs protecting
+- You (or the shared drive owner) create rules to clearly define what data needs to be protected

 - DLP scans all drive files to detect rule violations